 Once you find a post that suits you, you will have to make your pitch.
 Pay attention to the client’s post and include relevant information in your pitch.
 Get comfortable with this process because you are going to be doing it a lot.

 For every five jobs you pitch, you might get a response from one — and that’s just a response.
-The odds for actually landing the gig are even worse.
+The odds of actually landing the gig are even worse.
 It’s a numbers game and you have to be willing to play for a while.
 I just posted a job yesterday for a writer and got 11 responses in one day.
 As an employer, that's great, because I have my choice of writers.
 As a contract assistant, that makes your job tough because you need to stand out from the crowd.

 Looking back on my own experiences as an employer, there are a few things that can help you land a job.